-Be honest—if your kid came home beaming with pride for getting a 20% on a spelling test, you’d be questioning their understanding of math as well as language arts.
-20% just doesn’t sound impressive.
+Be honest—if your kid came home beaming with pride for getting a 20% on a spelling test, you’d be questioning their understanding of math (as well as language arts).
+Because 20% just doesn’t sound impressive.
 But what if your grade-schooler was being quizzed on a list of 500 doctoral-level vocabulary words?
 You may then be tempted to call Mensa.

 The same can be said of solar panel efficiency ratings.
-Once you understand what’s behind the grading system where peak performers register in the low 20s, you may have a better appreciation for the advances made in solar panel efficiency over time.
+Once you understand what’s behind the grading system, where peak performers register percentages in the low 20s, you may have a better appreciation for the advances made in solar panel efficiency over time.

 Simply put, solar panel efficiency is the ratio of energy from sunlight that a panel can transform into electricity.
 If you want to be a little more technical, here’s the formula:

-Even without plugging in numbers, you can see that the more watts cells can produce, with the same amount of sunlight, the more efficient a solar panel will be.
+Even without plugging in any numbers, you can see that the more watts a photovoltaic (PV) cell can produce (using the same amount of sunlight), the more efficient a solar panel will be.
 This can be important when evaluating commercial solar panels, but we’ll cover that later.
 First, let’s learn a little history.

-- 1839: Edmund Becquerel discovers the photovoltaic effect in France when he noticed the voltage between two metal electrodes in an electrically-conductive liquid increased when exposed to sunlight.
+- 1839: Edmund Becquerel discovered the photovoltaic effect in France when he noticed the voltage between two metal electrodes in an electrically-conductive liquid increased when exposed to sunlight.

-- 1873: Willoughby Smith discovers that the element Selenium has photoconductive properties.
+- 1873: Willoughby Smith discovered that the element Selenium has photoconductive properties.

-- 1876: William Grylls Adams and Richard Evans Day create a selenium solar cell that produces electricity when exposed to light, proving that solid matter is capable of transforming light into electricity (less than 1% efficient).
+- 1876: William Grylls Adams and Richard Evans Day created a selenium solar cell that produced electricity when exposed to light, proving that solid matter is capable of transforming light into electricity (less than 1% efficient).

-- 1932: The photovoltaic effect of cadmium sulfide is discovered by Audobert and Stora.
+- 1932: The photovoltaic effect of cadmium sulfide was discovered by Audobert and Stora.

-- 1954: Bell Labs develops the first silicon photovoltaic cell capable of producing usable electricity with an initial solar panel efficiency rate of 4%.
+- 1954: Bell Labs developed the first silicon photovoltaic cell capable of producing usable electricity, with an initial solar panel efficiency rate of 4%.

-- 1958: Hoffman Electronics creates PV cells with 9% efficiency.
+- 1958: Hoffman Electronics created PV cells with 9% efficiency.

-- 1994: The National Renewable Energy Laboratory (NREL) creates a solar cell that exceeds 30% conversion efficiency.
+- 1994: The National Renewable Energy Laboratory (NREL) created a solar cell that exceeded 30% conversion efficiency.

-- 1999: Spectorlab, Inc. and NREL develop a solar cell that is 32.3% efficient.
+- 1999: Spectorlab, Inc. and NREL developed a solar cell that was 32.3% efficient.
 (Three layers of photovoltaic material were combined into a single solar cell to achieve this level.)

-- 2015: SunPower records 22.8% efficiency for high-rate production commercial photovoltaic modules.
+- 2015: SunPower recorded 22.8% efficiency for high-rate production commercial photovoltaic modules.

-- 2016: NREL and Swiss Center for Electronics and Microtechnology (CSEM) record 29.8% efficiency on a lab cell.
+- 2016: NREL and the Swiss Center for Electronics and Microtechnology (CSEM) recorded 29.8% efficiency on a lab cell.

-- 2016: SunPower breaks their previous world record for highest-efficiency (24.1%) commercial solar panel using silicon cells.
+- 2016: SunPower broke their previous world record for the highest-efficiency (24.1%) commercial solar panel using silicon cells.

 The major take-away from this quick skip through time is that the history of solar panel efficiency shows impressive advances at first, but is now running up against the barriers of physics.
-Higher-efficiencies require technologies that are harder to produce at scale at an agreeable cost.
-In other words, don’t expect any major jumps in efficiency for commercially-available solar panels any time soon.
+Higher efficiencies require technologies that are harder to produce at scale at an agreeable cost.
+In other words:

 …don’t expect any major jumps in efficiency for commercially-available solar panels any time soon.

 In fact, depending on which physicist you talk to, there is also a very real theoretical limit to how much efficiency is possible for commercially-viable modules.
 Most authorities put that upper cap at about 30%.
-For some perspective, the average commercial solar panels manufactured today (with a few exceptions) hit a range of 17-20%.
+For some perspective, the average commercial solar panels manufactured today (with a few exceptions) hit a range of 17% to 20%.